 North Carolina’s city of arts and innovation, Winston-Salem is a feast for the thinking traveler (and your group tour attendee).
-Evolved from its traditional Moravian, tobacco and textile roots, Winston-Salem is a thriving city gaining popularity as a destination that boasts a rich history and impressive culinary scene reflective of its Southern heritage.
-“It’s no wonder Winston-Salem was named one of the ‘South’s Best Cities on the Rise’ by South Living,” stated Kay Calzolari, CTIS, group tour and services manager for Visit Winston-Salem.
-“We warmly welcome active, lifelong learners to explore and delight in all our community has to offer.”
+Evolved from its traditional Moravian, tobacco, and textile roots, Winston-Salem is a thriving city gaining popularity as a destination that boasts a rich history and impressive culinary scene reflective of its Southern heritage.
+“It’s no wonder Winston-Salem was voted as one of Forbes’ Top 10 Best Downtowns,” stated Kay Calzolari, CTIS, group tour and services manager for Visit Winston-Salem.
+“We warmly welcome groups of all sizes and interests to create unforgettable experiences in our vibrant, walkable city.”

 A “NEW” OLD SALEM